carbon-language/carbon-lang/llvm/docs/MIRLangRef.rst

 These limitations impose restrictions on what you can test with the MIR format.
-For now, tests that would like to test some behaviour that depends on the state of certain ``MCSymbol``  operands or the exception handling state in MMI, can't use the MIR format.
+For now, tests that would like to test some behaviour that depends on the state of temporary or local ``MCSymbol``  operands or the exception handling state in MMI, can't use the MIR format.
 As well as that, tests that test some behaviour that depends on the state of the target specific ``MachineFunctionInfo`` or ``MachineConstantPoolValue`` subclasses can't use the MIR format at the moment.

 High Level Structure